One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Basics of Topologies and Automata Bases

+\item $\BB$ consists of subsets $F_V$ of $C(V)$ for each space $V$ in $\VV$ such that $F_V$ is closed under functional composition (where all continuous maps in $C(V)$ are particularly called \emph{transition operators}).

-\item $\OO$ is a set of \emph{observable pairs} $(E_{acc},E_{rej})$, both of which are clopen\footnote{In this paper, we demand the clopenness of $E_{acc}$ and $E_{rej}$.
+\item $\OO$ is a set of \emph{observable pairs} $(E_{acc},E_{rej})$, where $E_{acc}$ and $E_{rej}$ are both clopen\footnote{In this paper, we demand the clopenness of $E_{acc}$ and $E_{rej}$.
 It is, however, possible to require only the openness.} sets in a certain space $V$ in $\VV$ (where $E_{acc}$ and $E_{rej}$ are respectively called by an \emph{accepting space} and a \emph{rejecting space}). \end{enumerate}